 In order to fully develop your startup’s vision and technology, money is needed.
 But one of the major problems faced by tech startups is knowing when and how to source for funds.

 There are always Angel investors and venture capitalists looking for attractive start-ups to invest in.
 All you have to do is learn how to attract their attention and make a case for yourself.

-Most founding technologists don’t understand the complexity behind funding their startup — knowing when to request for funds and what type of funding is needed.
+Most founding technologists don’t understand the complexity behind funding their startup — knowing when to request for funds and what type of investor is needed.
 But companies that take the time to do their research and become strategic in choosing their investors often overcome this hurdle unscathed.